Campaigning in the 2016 United Kingdom European Union membership referendum: Grassroots Out

 Grassroots Out was formed in January 2016 as a result of infighting between Vote Leave and Leave.EU and officially launched on 23 January 2016 in Kettering.
 Despite its name, it was started by politicians from a mixture of political parties, including Peter Bone, Tom Pursglove and Liam Fox from the Conservatives, Kate Hoey from Labour, Nigel Farage from UKIP, Sammy Wilson from the DUP and George Galloway from Respect.

 Labour Leave

 Labour Leave campaigned within the Labour Party against the United Kingdom's continued membership of the European Union and was led by Labour MPs including Kate Hoey, Graham Stringer, Kelvin Hopkins, and Roger Godsiff.

 Left Leave

 Left Leave was a left-wing group campaigning for the United Kingdom's withdrawal from the European Union.
-It was made up of a coalition of left-wing political parties and organisations, such as the Communist Party of Great Britain, the Respect Party and the National Union of Rail, Maritime and Transport Workers.
-The Left Leave campaign was chaired by Robert Griffiths, the General Secretary of the Communist Party of Great Britain.
+It was made up of a coalition of left-wing political parties and organisations, such as the Communist Party of Britain, the Respect Party and the National Union of Rail, Maritime and Transport Workers.
+The Left Leave campaign was chaired by Robert Griffiths, the General Secretary of the Communist Party of Britain.